-- This text is available to students as an online resource through the University of
+These texts are available to students as an online resource through the University of Otago Library:

 Levy BS, Wegman DH, Baron Sl, Sokas RK.
 Occupational and environmental health - recognizing and preventing disease and injury.
 (6th Edition).
 Philadelphia: Lippincott Williams & Wilkins

 Vickerstaff S, Phillipson C, Wilkie R (2011) Work, Health and Wellbeing: The challenges of managing health at work.
 Bristol, Policy Press

 - Graduate Attributes Emphasised